Why identity protection has to level up in 2026

 “Continuity.
 We assume the digital fabric of our world, including the cloud, satellites, undersea cables, and GPS, will always be there.
 But it is not a law of nature; it is fragile.
 A rupture in that fabric, from something like conflict, sabotage, or natural catastrophe, could unravel more than we imagine.
 The blind spot will be a lack of humility; in believing our systems were permanent.”

 Thanks to Nikk Gilbert at RWE.
-Get your pass to attend Black Hat MEA 2025 and learn directly from the leading minds in cybersecurity.
+Register now to attend Black Hat MEA 2025 and learn directly from the leading minds in cybersecurity.